Why do people retain a communication coach?

 Productive Conflict: This assessment raises awareness about your default response to conflict and focuses on helping you curb destructive thoughts and behaviors and learn to engage more productively when conflict arises in the workplace and in personal relationships.
 This assessment is particularly useful for executive leaders, managers, couples, and anyone else who is interested in learning more effective ways to manage conflict.

-This assessment provides a wealth of information about your management priorities and preferences, how you direct and delegate work and how you motivate and inspire people who report to you.
+Management: This assessment provides a wealth of information about your management priorities and preferences, how you direct and delegate work and how you motivate and inspire people who report to you.
 You will learn how to connect more effectively with people whose priorities and preferences differ from yours.
 In addition, the assessment provides tips on how you can work more effectively with your own employer or manager.

 Work of Leaders: This assessment is a powerful tool for leaders at all levels.
 It focuses on tangible steps directed at leading a group or organization toward desired outcomes.
 You will learn about your leadership strengths and challenges and how to leverage your priorities and behaviors to help your team or group craft a vision, build alignment, and execute the vision.